Jesus' Parables for Disciples

 You and I can be just as impatient, however.
 We sometimes have the means to make bold plans for the future.
 Do we seek the Lord before making decisions?
 Do we wait on the Lord or just plunge headlong?
 God keep us from the arrogance of the rich fool!

 The final sentence of chapter 4 sums up James' emphasis on presumption and humility.
-He has reminded the readers of their duty to "walk humbly with their God."
-This is a divine requirement (Micah 6:8).
+He has reminded the readers of their duty to "walk humbly with their God" (Micah 6:8).
+This is a divine requirement.
 To know of this requirement but ignore it in everyday life constitutes sin in and of itself.

 But this concept in a wider context provides an important understanding of sin.
 The only specific definition of sin in the New Testament is 1 John 3:4: "Sin is lawlessness" (NIV) or "Sin is the transgression of the law" (KJV).
 This definition focuses negatively on failure to observe the clear statement of the law.

-But James introduces another definition: "Anyone, then, who knows the good he ought to do and doesn't do it, sins" (4:17).
+But James introduces another definition: "Anyone, then, who knows the good he ought to do and doesn't do it, sins" (James 4:17).
 This is the sin of omission, quite in keeping with much of Jesus' teaching about the failure to do right.
 Consider:

 - The Parable of the Good Samaritan (Luke 10:30-37), where the priest and Levite are condemned for their failure to help their wounded Jewish brother.